-This work proposes the investigation of the IR-induced cis/trans isomerization of HONO at two different levels: (i) starting with the one-dimensional study of the isomerization barrier, which includes the characterization of the high energy torsional eigenstates, the Interacting Quantum Atoms (IQA) energy decomposition of the reaction barrier, 27 the calculation of thermally activated cis -> trans and trans -> cis tunneling rates, and investigation of the IRC coupling with other normal modes; and then (ii) moving to a two-dimensional investigation of the PES generated by spanning the IRC together with the $\nu{\mathrm{OH}}$ or $\nu{N=0}$ stretching normal modes, allowing the characterization of the vibrational eigenstates.
+This work proposes the investigation of the IR-induced cis / trans isomerization of HONO at two different levels: (i) starting with the one-dimensional study of the isomerization barrier, which includes the characterization of the high energy torsional eigenstates, the Interacting Quantum Atoms (IQA) energy decomposition of the reaction barrier,27 the calculation of thermally activated cis \rightarrow trans and trans \rightarrow cis tunneling rates,1 and investigation of the IRC coupling with other normal modes; and then (ii) moving to a two-dimensional investigation of the PES generated by spanning the IRC together with the ν{OH} or $\nu{N=O}$ stretching normal modes, allowing the characterization of the vibrational eigenstates.

-Through this work, all calculations were done at the B3LYP/ aug-cc-pVTZ level of theory, using the Gaussian16 software and atom in molecules parameters calculated with AIMAll.
-The construction of the potential energy surfaces and the solution of the vibrational problem were done using the numerical approaches described in the following sections.
-The DFT functional B3LYP is used due to its computational efficiency, enabling the calculation of a more resolved potential energy surface (PES), i.e., calculating the energy at more points along each normal coordinate.
-Additionally, this functional can reproduce experimental frequencies with a 2% error and supports IQA analysis, as it is implemented in the AIMAll software.
+Through this work, all calculations were done at the B3LYP/aug-cc-pVTZ level of theory, using the Gaussian16 software28 and Atom in Molecules parameters calculated with AIMAll.29 The construction of the potential energy surfaces and the solution of the vibrational problem were done using the numerical approaches described in the following sections.